Skip to main content

 Taricha granulosa

-About the Rough-skinned Newt
+About Rough-skinned Newt

 Size